Banking Services in Barbados

 Barbados, an island of 166 square miles, has a variety of commercial banks in operation, some Caribbean owned and the rest divisions of well-established Canadian-based institutions.

-Each bank has branches all over the island, offering a range of typical personal and business services, and a host of ATM machines for added convenience.
+Each bank has branches all over the island, offering a range of everyday personal and business services, and a host of ATMs for added convenience.
 The banks accept all major international credit cards.

 » Barbados National Bank (BNB) is the island’s oldest local commercial bank.
 It was established in 1978 by an Act of Parliament and days later acquired the assets of the (then local) Bank of America branch in Bridgetown.